comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

   Branch variables set up to track remote branch variables from origin.
   [magitz@login3 sys_info_page]$
   ```
-  {% include note.html content="Notice how the initial `git push` command fails. git tells you there is a fatal error because there isn't a variables branch on github (we just created it here). git is also helpful and suggests a command that you may have wanted to use instead: `git push --set-upstream origin variables` which says, create a variables branch at the 'origin' (github.com) and push the content there." %}

   Now, lets go look at the repo on github.
-Click on the sys_info_page.sh file to view it in the repo.
+Click on the `sys_info_page.sh` file to view it in the repo.

   ![Screenshot of status in github](images/git_master_branch.png)

   The repo still looks like it did before!
 That is because, by default, the master branch is always shown.
 But you can click on the "Branch: master" button and select variables to see that version.

   In fact the original file is still there in our folder too.
 Checkout the master branch and look at the file: